 What separates this from the pack is the huge range of tools you get for your money.

 Open Site Explorer is just a small part of the SEOMoz offering which also includes rank tracking, weekly crawls alerting you to onsite SEO issues, on page recommendations, social media statistics and competitive backlink analysis to see how you stack up against the competition.

 It also includes a whole bunch of other tools, webinars, training videos and an expert community.

-After the 30 day trial it costs $99 per month which is a bargain for what you get!
+After the 30 day trial it costs $179 per month!